brainiak/rt-cloud/docs/software_engineering/framework-software-architecture.md

 A clinician uses a pre-created experiment to provide treatment to a patient.
 They access the experiment, which is running in the cloud, via a web browser.
 They enter configuration data and start/stop the runs and collect the results.

 ### Functional Description:
-The projectInterface is the central control point within the system.
+The projectServer is the central control point within the system.
 It serves as a communication hub linking components.
 For example, it is the intermediary that receives brain scan volumes, forwards those to the model processing script, returns classification feedback results, and provides user controls through a web interface.
 Considerations: What communication protocols to use, i.e. WSS, HTTPS, TCP, Pipes, etc.

-The webServer is part of the projectInterface that provides user control and feedback, but it also is a communication hub accepting secure web socket (WSS) connections for data transfer.
+The webServer is part of the projectServer that provides user control and feedback, but it also is a communication hub accepting secure web socket (WSS) connections for data transfer.
 This is convenient because the same web port and ssl certificate can be used for all forms of network communication.

 The fileWatcher is a component that watches for the creation of MRI scan files on a filesystem, then reads and forwards those volumes to the projectServer for processing.
 Other related components are a bidsInterface for returning volumes in BIDS format.
 And an OpenNeuro interface for retrieving and replaying OpenNeuro data.

-The feedbackReceiver receives classification results from the projectServer to provide feedback to the subject in the MRI scanner.
+The subjectInterface receives classification results from the projectServer to provide feedback to the subject in the MRI scanner.
 This is also incorporated into tools such as jsPsych or psychoPy.
 TODO: How are the subject responses collected and returned

 The experimenter’s script.
 The path to the script is provided to the projectServer so it can start the script as a separate process and forward data and communications to it.
-TODO: how to easily upload script from laptop to projectInterface
+TODO: how to easily upload script from laptop to projectServer

 Configuration file.
 This needs to be easily edited and provided to the projectServer along with the experimenter’s script.
 Ideally editing it from their laptop or the web interface and then having those settings take effect when the projectServer runs the experiment script.